pa2si/salsa-calendar/README.md

-v 0.1.4
+v 0.1.5

 that's new:

-- drawer closes when click in Navlinks
+- navlink stays bg-blue-700 when selected
-- margin left for routes
+- Schema file for form and correspondig types.
+- Form Component and FormSelect Component

 to dos: